demozoo/cowbell/doc/usage.md

 * `commandFrequency`: Frequency (in Hz) at which command data will be pushed to the AY chip.
 Default: 50
 * `stereoMode`: A string indicating the stereo arrangement of the AY channels; for example, `'ACB'` denotes channel A on the left, B on the right, and C in the centre.
 Supported values are `'ABC'`, `'ACB'`, `'BAC'`, `'BCA'`, `'CAB'` and `'CBA'`; any other value denotes mono output.
 Default: mono
 * `panning`: A three-element array indicating the exact stereo positioning of the AY channels, where 0.0 = hard left and 1.0 = hard right.
 For example, `[0.0, 1.0, 0.5]` denotes ACB stereo with full separation.
 If both `panning` and `stereoMode` are specified, `panning` takes precedence.

+## Cowbell.Player.PSGPlay

+*Imports needed:* `cowbell.min.js`, `psgplay.min.js`

+A JavaScript build of the [psgplay](https://github.com/frno7/psgplay) library for playback of Atari ST .sndh files.

+This backend additionally depends on the `libpsgplay.js` library (and the accompanying resource file `libpsgplay.wasm`), which cannot be imported with a `<script>` tag in the usual way.
+(This would be a bad idea anyhow, due to its size - we only want it to be downloaded when the user starts playback, rather than on every page load.)
+Instead, you must specify its path using the `pathToLibPSGPlay` option.

+*Options:*

+* `pathToLibPSGPlay` - the URL to libpsgplay.js

 ## Cowbell.Player.VTX